Guide: Creating a new OpenActive Vocabulary

 2. Do not set a Custom domain (it will default to "https://openactive.io/<repository-name>", where the repository name is also the identifier as per the previous step)

-4. Edit the PUBLIC_REPO_ACCESS_TOKEN secret within "" in the Settings of the openactive GitHub Organisation to include this new repository
+4. Edit the PUBLIC_REPO_ACCESS_TOKEN secret within "Secrets and variables -> Actions" in the Settings of the openactive GitHub Organisation to include this new repository

 5. Add a branch protection rule to the main branch of the repository, which includes the following rule: